blackcoffe69/Global-terror-report/README.md

 <img width="586" alt="count" src="https://github.com/blackcoffe69/Global-terror-visualization/assets/154302970/7d1b001d-203a-4fbf-a4c4-d4cecd57f56f">

 #### I created a silcer that contains all countries so that this will help when choosing each countries anyone can easily see the trends for every tables I created in project.
 Below it I gave a brief history of the global terror with the view of the year period from 1970 to 2015 which is what we are looking at in the data set provided.
-The total count of the country involved is 57 country,provided this using the card visualisation tool.
-Total sum of attacks using card method also is 2210,Total number of people killed 468,total number of wounded people was 330 while nationalities targted was 11k.
+The total count of the country involved is 57 country,provided this using the card visualization tool.
+Total sum of attacks using card method also is 2210,Total number of people killed 468,total number of wounded people was 330 while nationalities targeted was 11k.

 ### Sum of Attack type: